University of Waterloo DIRECTIONS

 Our program nurtures a love of learning and offers its participants a positive and supportive experience that not only helps to prepare them for what they might encounter in a post-secondary institution, it does so using an Aboriginal world view and the teachings of the medicine wheel.

 After all, how can you choose which direction to take in life until you've glimpsed some of the many paths available?

 View a sample itinerary (XLSX).

 There are many people involved in the successful operation of University of Waterloo DIRECTIONS, the most important of which are the students themselves, who are the leaders of our program.
 We are currently looking for creative, diverse, self-motivated go-getters who are passionate about learning and wiling to dedicate themselves to trying the new experiences our program has to offer.
-We have been fortunate in the past to have had wonderful students coming from Cape Croker, Walpole Island, Sault Ste.Marie, Thunder Bay, Kenora, Christian Island, Toronto, Wallaceburg, Hagersville, and Six Nations and look forward to meeting the new students of our 2012 programs.
+We have been fortunate in the past to have had wonderful students coming from Cape Croker, Walpole Island, Sault Ste.Marie, Thunder Bay, Kenora, Christian Island, Toronto, Wallaceburg, Hagersville, and Six Nations and look forward to meeting the new students.
 So come out and be a University of Waterloo delegate!